Hans Makart Biography | Oil Paintings

 The Prince Von Hohenlohe provided Hans Makart with an old foundry to use as a studio.
 He slowly transformed it into a great place brimming with sculptures, flowers, and musical instruments.
 In the end, his studio resembled a salon and turned into a social meeting point in Vienna.
 The opulent, semi-public spaces of the studio were the scene of a recurring rendezvous between the artist and his public and Makart became the mediator between various levels of society.

-Hans Makart became the acknowledged leader of the artistic life of the Vienna, which in the 1870s passed through a period of feverish activity.
+Hans Makart became the acknowledged leader of the artistic life of Vienna, which in the 1870s passed through a period of feverish activity.
 He was also an interior designer, costume designer, furniture designer, and decorator, in addition to being a painter.

-In 1879, Hans Makart had designed a pageant organized to celebrate the 25th wedding anniversary of the Austrian Imperial couple.
+In 1879, Hans Makart designed a pageant organized to celebrate the 25th wedding anniversary of the Austrian Imperial couple.
 He single-handed designed, the costumes, scenic setting, and triumphal carriages.
 This became known as the "Makart Parade", and gave the people of Vienna a chance to dress up in historical costumes and be transported back into the past for a few hours.
-His festivals became an institution in Vienna which lasted up until the 1960s.
+His festivals became an institution in Vienna that lasted up until the 1960s.
 The "Makartstil", which determined the culture of an entire era in Vienna, was an aestheticism the likes of which hadn't been seen before him and has not been repeated right up 'til today.

 Aside from his clear influence on the Academic art and high culture of Vienna at the time, Hans Makart also influenced a wide range of painters and decorators who followed him, the most notable being Gustav Klimt, who idolized him.